yiwenwang-ms/microsoft-graph-docs/api-reference/beta/includes/snippets/javascript/create-educationrubric-from-educationuser-javascript-snippets.md

             criteria: [
                 {
                     description: {
-                        content: 'The essay's argument is persuasive.',
+                        content: 'The essay\'s argument is persuasive.',
                         contentType: 'text'
                     }
                 },
                 {
                     description: {
-                        content: 'The essay's argument does not make sense.',
+                        content: 'The essay\'s argument does not make sense.',
                         contentType: 'text'
                     }
                 }